sanamhosseinzadeh/paper_moho_inversion_Makran/simple_synthetic_data/README.md

 # Folder Structure and File Descriptions

-This folder contains the datasets, R scripts, and GMT codes used in the section titled "Simple Synthetic Data" of the paper.
+This folder contains the datasets, R scripts, and GMT codes used in the section titled  **Simple Synthetic Data** of the paper.
 The materials are organized into subfolders for forward modeling and inversion.
 Each folder is self-contained, with the corresponding data, scripts, and results provided for transparency and reproducibility.
 All resulting figures are saved in their respective folder for direct access.